flast101/HTB-writeups/servmon/README.md

 ### 4.4- Root.txt
-We have our shell !!
+We have our shell !!   :fireworks:

 ![nsc-shell](images/nsc-shell.png "nsc-shell")